ambarishg/itops/itops/docs/STEPS.md

     Parent Cluster Name

 6.
-Update the Cluster Information Store with the
+Update the Cluster Information Store with the following

 For every Run , there will be N Clusters

 Run Name
 Category Name